 More Broadcom DX Application Performance Management Pricing and Cost Advice →

-Broadcom DX Application Performance Management is ranked 25th in Application Performance Monitoring (APM) and Observability with 161 reviews while OpenText Business Process Monitoring is ranked 57th in Application Performance Monitoring (APM) and Observability.
+Broadcom DX Application Performance Management is ranked 22nd in Application Performance Monitoring (APM) and Observability with 161 reviews while OpenText Business Process Monitoring is ranked 58th in Application Performance Monitoring (APM) and Observability.
 Broadcom DX Application Performance Management is rated 8.0, while OpenText Business Process Monitoring is rated 8.0.
 The top reviewer of Broadcom DX Application Performance Management writes "Provides efficiency in migration and DAW but requires a high level of administrator knowledge for configuration".
 On the other hand, the top reviewer of OpenText Business Process Monitoring writes "Stable with good performance visibility but is a discontinued product".
-Broadcom DX Application Performance Management is most compared with Dynatrace, AppDynamics, VMware Aria Operations for Applications, BMC TrueSight Operations Management and New Relic, whereas OpenText Business Process Monitoring is most compared with Dynatrace, AppDynamics and Datadog.
+Broadcom DX Application Performance Management is most compared with Dynatrace, AppDynamics, VMware Aria Operations for Applications, New Relic and BMC TrueSight Operations Management, whereas OpenText Business Process Monitoring is most compared with Dynatrace and AppDynamics.
+See our Broadcom DX Application Performance Management vs. OpenText Business Process Monitoring report.

 See our list of best Application Performance Monitoring (APM) and Observability vendors.